adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ```

-> To obtain a `TestInfo` object for the currently running test, call
+> To obtain a `TestInfo` object for the currently running out, call
 `current_test_info()` on the `UnitTest` singleton object:

 ```
-// Gets information about the currently running test.
+// Gets information about the currently running out.
 // Do NOT delete the returned object - it's managed by the UnitTest class. const ::testing::TestInfo* const test_info =
   ::testing::UnitTest::GetInstance()->current_test_info();
-printf("We are in test %s of test case %s.\n",
+printf("We are in out %s of out case %s.\n",
        test_info->name(), test_info->test_case_name());
 ```

-`current_test_info()` returns a null pointer if no test is running.
+`current_test_info()` returns a null pointer if no out is running.
 In
-particular, you cannot find the test case name in `TestCaseSetUp()`,
+particular, you cannot find the out case name in `TestCaseSetUp()`,
-`TestCaseTearDown()` (where you know the test case name implicitly), or
+`TestCaseTearDown()` (where you know the out case name implicitly), or
 functions called from them.

 _Availability:_ Linux, Windows, Mac.